SlateFoundation/slate-cbl/books/slate-cbl/development/getting_started.md

     If you're working in *Visual Studio Code*, just run the task `studio:launch` to open a configured and persistent studio.
 Otherwise you'll need to launch a Habitat studio manually from a terminal.

-    On Linux, just run:
+    On Mac or Windows, the `HAB_DOCKER_OPTS` environment variable must be configured to pass additional options through to Docker to expose the development web server outside the studio container:

     ```bash
-    hab studio enter
+    export HAB_DOCKER_OPTS="-p 7080:7080 -p 7081:7081 -p 3306:3306"
     ```

-    On Mac or Windows, prefix this command with additional options to expose the development web server outside the studio:
+    Then on any system, launch the studio with:

     ```bash
-    HAB_DOCKER_OPTS="-p 7080:7080 -p 7081:7081 -p 3306:3306" hab studio enter
+    hab studio enter
     ```

     Review the notes printed to your terminal at the end of the studio startup process for a list of all available studio commands.